LittleSJL/Text_mining_CW1/doc/README.md

 	- `early_stopping`: the early stopping threshold to stopping training.
 	- `learning_rate`: the value of learning rate.

-**Reminder**: the learning rates of three BoW models are 0.005 in the configuration files.
-However, they are set as 0.001 in our experiment as it will achieve a final better performance.
-We finally set they as 0.005 in the submission because learning rate of 0.001 is unable to achieve more than 50% accuracy on dev set within 10 epochs.
-Therefore, the results of BoW models may be different from that in our paper report.

 # File naming scheme
 In order to identify the model directly from the file name, the model information is used to name all its corresponding files.